OpenTreeOfLife/reference-taxonomy/registry/README.md

 ### Versioning (not yet implemented)

-Sometimes a registration will resolve in tree A but not in tree B, but there is a registration to a node in tree B that provides a good alternative.
+Sometimes a registration will resolve in tree A but not uniquely in tree B, but there is a registration to a node in tree B that provides a good alternative.
 It is useful to record the connection between the two registrations, with the new registration being a 'new version' of the previous one.

-For example, suppose the failure to resolve is due to a path ambiguity (multiple nodes satisfying the registration's constraints).
-If the registration resolves to one of these nodes using metadata rather than membership constraints, then the registration assigned to that node is a 'new version' of the ambiguous registration.
-(See below under 'polytomy refinement'.)

-(Are there other cases?)
+Identification of this correspondence cannot be done using only information in the registry; it is contingent on additional information maintained by the procedure that creates the new tree.

 ### Monotypic taxa

 If node A has B as a child and no other nodes, then A and B cannot be distinguished by membership constraints as formulated above.
-They must therefore be distinguished, if at all, using metadata.
-This is one of the rare cases where the metadata for an internal node matters.

-(A slightly different formulation of this appropach is to create a 'phantom' second chid of a monotypic node representing a hypothetical taxon that is a member of the monotypic taxon but not of the child taxon.
-The parent's registration would be have inclusion of the phantom as a constraint, and the child's registration would have exclusion of the phantom as a constraint.
-It's not obvious that this is better, although it seems to have the advantage of not depending on the child node's metadata.)
+In this case we employ a kludge.
+We posit a 'phantom' second child of a monotypic node representing a hypothetical taxon that is a member of the monotypic taxon but not of the child taxon.
+The parent's registration has inclusion of the phantom as a constraint, and the child's registration has exclusion of the phantom as a constraint.

 ### Implementation note

-Currently membership constraints consist of at most two inclusions and at most one exclusion.
-The number of inclusions can be increased easily;
-increasing the number of exclusions will require additional coding.
+The size of the membership constraint set is an implementation parameter.
+One may vary it to vary the tradeoff between inconsistency, ambiguity, and uniqueness.

 ### Test framework